United States antitrust law: Pro sports exemptions and the NFL cartel

 Second, professional sports leagues enjoy a number of exemptions.
 Mergers and joint agreements of professional football, hockey, baseball, and basketball leagues are exempt.
 Major League Baseball was held to be broadly exempt from antitrust law in the Supreme Court case Federal Baseball Club v.
-National League.
+National League (1922).
 The court unanimously held that the baseball league's organization meant that there was no commerce between the states taking place, even though teams traveled across state lines to put on the games.
 That travel was merely incidental to a business which took place in each state.
-It was subsequently held in 1952 in Toolson v.
-New York Yankees, and then again in 1972 Flood v.
-Kuhn, that the baseball league's exemption was an "aberration".
+It was subsequently held in Toolson v.
+New York Yankees (1953), and then again in Flood v.
+Kuhn (1972), that the baseball league's exemption was an "aberration".
 However Congress had accepted it, and favored it, so retroactively overruling the exemption was no longer a matter for the courts, but the legislature.
 In United States v.
-International Boxing Club of New York, it was held that, unlike baseball, boxing was not exempt, and in Radovich v.
-National Football League (NFL), professional football is generally subject to antitrust laws.
+International Boxing Club of New York (1955), it was held that, unlike baseball, boxing was not exempt, and in Radovich v.
+National Football League (1957), professional football is generally subject to antitrust laws.
 As a result of the AFL-NFL merger, the National Football League was also given exemptions in exchange for certain conditions, such as not directly competing with college or high school football.
 However, the 2010 Supreme Court ruling in American Needle Inc. v.
 NFL characterised the NFL as a "cartel" of 32 independent businesses subject to antitrust law, not a single entity.